-Some industrial uses do not go well with chlorinated water, and definitely aquatic animals do not survive in chlorine-treated water.
-It has a very high acidic level that makes it unsuitable for the habitats on fish and scientific processes.
+Some industrial uses do not go well with chlorinated water, and definitely, aquatic animals do not survive in chlorine-treated water.
+It has a very high acidic level that makes it unsuitable for the habitats of fish and scientific processes.
 In this article, we will look at various methods on how to remove chlorine from water.
 Let’s see.

 The Most Applicable Methods on How to Remove Chlorine from Water

 These are some of the most applied methods in which you can free your water from chlorine if you want to keep an aquarium or have odorless, clean water.
 Some of them are DIY methods that are convenient and cheap to use at home are listed below.
 They include:

 Prepare the filtration site by using thin granules of sand or pieces of charcoal that are a sound absorbent.
 Ensure that the parts of the charcoal are fine in texture so that it can be a good adsorbent surface.
 Pass the water through the surface, and chlorine ions will react with carbon in the charcoal.

 Get the filtrate as the chlorine-free water and the residue as the carbon-chlorine bond.
 Eradicate the materials used to prepare a new surface that will be used for the remaining water.
 The whole process must have flowing water so that the surface will be efficient.
 A charcoal surface is preferred to sand or other materials because it does not leave any odor or dirtiness in the filtered water.

 You can use a more advanced method by involving the conversion of liquid chlorine to chloride ions and passing through charcoal where it’s absorbed.
 The conversion is aided by a complex of chlorine soluble metals that can react with chlorine by absorption.
 This method is also referred to as reverse osmosis, and it’s instrumental in trapping not only chlorine but also organic compounds.